AP PHOTOS: Weeks of sweltering heat scorch northern India

 India’s weather department expects the high temperatures to persist across the region for the next few days and has put several states on high alert.

-Some parts of Rajasthan reported up to 50 degrees Celsius (122 degrees Fahrenheit) on Monday.
-The nearby states of Punjab and Haryana also saw temperatures soar, with parts of the capital, New Delhi, topping the 48 C (118 F) mark on Tuesday.
+Some parts of India’s capital reported up to 49.9 degrees Celsius (122 degrees Fahrenheit) on Tuesday, with the weather bureau saying the temperatures were 9 degrees higher than expected.
+The nearby states of Punjab and Haryana also saw temperatures soar, with one place in Rajasthan topping the 50 C (122 F) mark.

 India declares a heat wave whenever temperatures are above 45 C (113 F).